 Women including Mary Magdalene, Suzanna, Salome, Mary of Bethany, and Mary the wife of Clopas played prominent roles in Jesus' ministry.
 The women were the last to stay at the foot of the cross and the first to witness the Resurrection.
 Mary Magdalene is known as the "Apostle to the Apostles" for her role in telling the apostles that Jesus had risen from the dead.
-Jesus modeled radical inclusivity of women in a culture where they had subordinate, second-class status.
+Jesus modeled radical inclusivity of women.

-Women in the early Church were leaders, including as deacons, priests and bishops.
+Women in the early Church were ordained ministerial leaders.

-In early Christianity, followers of Christ met in small house churches, and the letters of St. Paul name more than eight women, including Phoebe, Priscilla, Junia, and Prisca, as leaders of these churches.
-Archaeological evidence, as well as historical research, demonstrates that women were priests and bishops even after ordination was historically established (though the nature of ordination itself remained fluid for centuries).
+In early Christianity, followers of Christ met in small house churches, and the letters of St. Paul name more than eight women as leaders of these churches, including Phoebe, Priscilla, Junia, and Prisca.
+Archaeological evidence and historical research demonstrate that women were priests and bishops even after ordination was historically established (though the nature of ministry and ordination itself remained fluid for centuries).

-In Rome and throughout the Mediterranean, archaeologists have found images on frescoesi, mosaics, and tombsii that depict women serving in roles specifically reserved for deacons, priests, and bishops.
-Found in catacombs and early Christian churches, they date from 100 to 820 A.D.
+In Rome and throughout the Mediterranean, archaeologists have found images on frescoes, mosaics, and tombs that depict women serving in roles specifically reserved for deacons, priests, and bishops.
+Found in catacombs and early Christian churches, these images date from 100 to 820 C.E.